Breaded & baked oyster mushrooms take the place of meat in this veggie riff on a po' boy sandwich! They're fun, healthy, and downright delicious.

 This blog may be mostly healthy, but I have to admit that I enjoy my share of fried foods from time to time.
 Fried oysters, fried shrimp – I love it all, even if it’s “sometimes food.”
-That is until now, because these baked oyster mushrooms are every bit as crispy, meaty and delectable as anything fried.
-They’re easy to make, healthy, and there’s no messy fry oil involved.
+That is until now, because these baked oyster mushrooms are every bit as crispy, meaty, and delectable as anything fried.
+They’re easy to make, they’re healthy, and there’s no messy fry oil involved.

-I dipped each mushroom in a flax/water mixture to get the breading to stick.
+Then, dip each mushroom in a flax/water mixture to get the breading to stick.
 Alternatively, you could use an egg white – I tried both and the flax actually worked (and tasted) better.
 Which means that these mushrooms, on their own, are vegan… but I promise no one will know because they taste so good.

-Bake the mushrooms until they’re golden brown and crispy then squeeze a little bit of fresh lemon juice on top.
-Stuff them into sandwiches with tomatoes, pickles, arugula and Dijonnaise and dig in!
+Bake the mushrooms until they’re golden brown and crispy.
+Then squeeze a little bit of fresh lemon juice on top.
+Stuff them into sandwiches with tomatoes, pickles, arugula, and Dijonnaise, and dig in!

 If you’re vegan, I recommend slathering your sandwich with Sir Kensington’s Dijon mustard.
-(Or mix the dijon with a little vegan mayo to create a creamy sauce).
+(Or mix the Dijon with a little vegan mayo to create a creamy sauce).
 I buy Sir Kensington’s condiments at Whole Foods, but click here to find a store near you that carries their products.
 I love their all-natural Ketchups and Mayonnaise too.